edvb/cboy/README.md

 Cboy should run on any Unix based OS (Linux, BSD, Mac) as long as ncurses is installed, which is default on most systems.
 To compile the program type `make` into a terminal.
 To run type `./cboy` in the same directory.
-If you have any promblems with compiling or running feel free to contact me at: edvb54@gmail.com
+If you have any problems with compiling or running feel free to contact me at: edvb54@gmail.com

 ## Keys